blosavio/fastester/README.md

         Limitations &amp; mitigations
       </h2>
       <p>
-        Modern operating systems (OSes) and virtual machines (VMs) provide a perilous environment for accurate, reliable benchmarking.
+        Modern operating systems (OSes) and virtual machines (VMs) provide a <a href="#tratt">perilous environment</a> for accurate, reliable benchmarking.
         They both toss an uncountable number of non-deterministic confounders onto our laps.
-The OS may host other processes which contend for computing resources, interrupt for
-        I/O or network events, etc. The Java VM may nondeterministically just-in-time (JIT) compile hot spots, making the code run faster (or slower!) after some unpredictable delay, and the garbage collector (GC) is quite skilled at messing with precise timing measurements.
+The OS may host other processes which contend for computing resources, interrupt for I/O or network events, etc. The Java VM may nondeterministically just-in-time (JIT) compile hot spots, making the code run faster (or slower!) after some unpredictable delay, and the garbage collector (GC) is quite skilled at messing with precise timing measurements.
       </p>
       <p>
         <strong>So we must exercise great care when running the benchmarks and be very conservative with our claims when reporting the benchmark